Hanka8/FM-product-feedback/README.md

-** test mode of database, upsate security seetings, otherwise 30 days left to testing mode ** key to .env file
+** test mode of database, update security seetings, otherwise 30 days left to testing mode ** key to .env file

 * Using URL Parameters and a Custom Hook